benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 ## Models based on Approach-II: instensity transition functions

 We first show how to produce a semi-parametric model for this illness death model using the _mstate_ package as a benchmark.
-Then, we present different way in R to get a full parametric semi-markov model through intensity transition modelling.
+Then, we present different way in R to get a full parametric semi-Markov model through intensity transition modelling.

 ### First using semi-parametric approach with mstate package